-- Industry participants will ensure that they understand the nature of the contract, its pricing characteristics, the risks in relation to the contract and under what circumstances and through what mechanism the original terms of the contract can be altered32; - Producers should clearly understand at the time of contracting what the risk and its implications are in the event of production difficulties and the inability to fulfil contract obligations due to reduced or failed production; - Where variations to the contract are agreed, these should be confirmed in writing between the parties in a clear and transparent manner; - Parties to a GTA contract should reference the GTA Dispute Resolution Service in all contracts; and - Parties to contracts incorporating the GTA Trade Rules are obliged to refer any dispute to GTA for settlement under the GTA Dispute Resolution Service.
+- Grain contracts will clearly define payment and other contract terms.
+Where terms and conditions are outside the industry Standard, parties will make their counterparties aware of these terms and conditions: - When using industry terminology, buyers will use this in line with the intent of the definition of that terminology; - Industry participants will ensure that they understand the nature of the contract, its pricing characteristics, the risks in relation to the contract and under what circumstances and through what mechanism the original terms of the contract can be altered; - All participants, including producers should clearly understand at the time of contracting what the risk and its implications are in the event of production difficulties and the inability to fulfil contract obligations due to reduced or failed production; - Where variations to the contract are agreed, these should be confirmed in writing between the parties in a clear and transparent manner; - Parties to a GTA contract should reference the GTA Dispute Resolution Service in all contracts; and - Parties to contracts incorporating the GTA Trade Rules are obliged to refer any dispute to GTA for settlement under the GTA Dispute Resolution Service.